 *** GREAT NEWS *** As of June 16,

 2009, the Y-DNA Results page has been totally redone.
 The results are now color

 coded and I have arranged them by haplogroup.
 So, now it is much easier to see

 and compare the Y-DNA results.
 Many of the larger haplogroups have been broken

 down into smaller subgroups.

 This project was originally started in July 2005, with an interest in the Bennett families from Orange Co., NY - especially Jeremiah Bennett (1760-1811) and also Thaddeus Bennett, both Revolutionary War soldiers.

 There was a group administrator change on September 18, 2007.

 This project was created to allow any male Bennett (or variant spelling) to have their Y-DNA tested at a group rate.
-This offers a significant discount over the regular prices - ie. $99. vs $149. for the basic 12 marker test, $149. vs $258. for the 37 marker test and $248. vs $349. for the 67 marker test.
-It is highly recommended that you order the 37 marker test for $149.
-Note - due to discounts and promotions, these rates may not be accurate.
-So, for current rates, please click on the "Join Request" tab on the top of this page.
+As of January 2020, FTDNA has discontinued all group discounts because their regular prices are now much lower.
+For example, for the 37 marker test – the old price was $189. and with the group discount it was $149.
+Now the price is only $119.
+FTDNA has also discontinued the 67 marker test (group rate was $248.) because the 111 marker test is now only $249.
+Note - due to sales and promotions, these rates may not be accurate.
+So, for current rates, please refer to the ordering page.

 We are able to accept donations to help any male Bennett get tested who cannot afford it themselves.
-This is a wonderful way to participate in the project when you are not eligible
+This is a wonderful way to participate in the project when you are not personally eligible.